iimrankhan98/monitoring/README.md

-## Setup prometheus, loki and grafana
+## Setup prometheus, loki and grafana on EKS